nasimjamshidi/LAR-IQA/README.md

 python scripts/inference.py --image_path path/to/your/image.jpg --model_path path/to/trained_model.pt [--use_kan] [--color_space RGB|HSV|LAB|YUV]
 ```

-Options

-- use_kan: Optional.
+-- use_kan: Optional.
 Use the MobileNetMergedWithKAN model.

-- color_space: Optional.
+-- color_space: Optional.
 Select the color space to train on (e.g., RGB, LAB, YUV).

 ### Directory Structure